 I really enjoy reading Our Best Bite blog.
 She always has interesting recipes and pretty photos.
-She recently posted about silk tie dyed Easter eggs.
-I thought that looked pretty facinating so I hauled my happy butt off to Goodwill to find some silk ties. uhhh…a bit harder than I thought 🙁 I did come home with three ties and an old sheet for about 8 bucks.
+She recently posted about silk tie dyed eggs.
+I thought that looked pretty fascinating so I hauled my happy butt off to Goodwill to find some silk ties. uh…a bit harder than I thought 🙁 I did come home with three ties and an old sheet for about 8 bucks.

 The first thing I decided to do was blow out the eggs.
 My sister was visiting and since I had never blown out eggs, she gave the family a little demo.

 It’s a lot harder than I thought.
 After she was done she looked at my daughter and said “And that is how you blow an egg” why, why, why does my mind have to sink right to the gutter–I swear it’s the bad influence from my coworkers, but please tell me I’m not the only one who thought that could be taken the wrong way. ((hanging head in shame))

 Anyways, moving on….

 The ties had the seams ripped out and the lining removed and then cut into small sections.
 Each egg is then wrapped in the tie and then in a piece of old sheet or pillow case.
 We secured the top of the tie with small rubber bands and the top of the old sheet with jute rope.